concur/developer.concur.com/tools-support/acconnect-utility.markdown

 ## Requirements

-The following are the system requirements for this tool:

 * Windows XP or later Windows operating system.
 If you're using Mac OS X, you will need to run a Windows VM such as Parallels Desktop in order to use the tool
 * You must be an administrator on the local computer.